joseeden/All-Things-Docker-and-Kubernetes/README.md

 <details><summary> Bootsrapping a Cluster with kubeadm </summary>

 ### Bootsrapping a Cluster with kubeadm

+Before we can provision a cluster, we must ensure that the control plane and data plane is up and running, which is known as **bootstraping the cluster**.
+This can be done manually but there's a risk for misconfiguration since we would need to run independent components separately.

 We'll use kubeadm to create our cluster.
 The phases include: